Oil Paint

 Stand Oil

 A faster-drying version of linseed oil.
-Reduces consistency of paint and brush marks.
+Reduces paint consistency and brush marks.

 Poppy Oil